harry-honours-2025/harry-thesis-software/README.md

 data(demand(0,1,2,0,100,4,10,5)).
 ```

-Would thus be preprocessed into the following `output.lp` instance,
+Preprocessing produces the following `output.lp` instance.
-where all nodes, vehicles, availabilities, arcs, and demands have been duplicated and prefixed
+All nodes, vehicles, availabilities, arcs, and demands have been duplicated and renamed,
-with a letter signifying which sub-network they belong to:
+with a prefix indicating the sub-network to which each copy belongs:

 ```answer-set-programming
 %*